 - Repositories to store code and track changes,

 - Artefacts for sharing packages.

-There are also a few key components to Azure DevOps that every team should be using regardless of whether they work with the DevOps management methodology and these are: Repos, Pipelines and Artefacts.
+There are also a few critical components to Azure DevOps that every team should be using regardless of whether they work with the DevOps management methodology, and these are Repos, Pipelines and Artefacts.

-While working with C# web projects, traditionally developers use a git repository of their choice to track code changes.
+While working with C# web projects, traditionally, developers use a git repository of their choice to track code changes.
 While deploying features, a developer publishes the site to a local folder and then copy and pastes that to the server.
-This manual deployment approach can cause problems for developers and project stakeholders primarily because of human error e.g. developers not copying all the correct files or not being aware which files should not be overwritten.
+This manual deployment approach can cause problems for developers and project stakeholders primarily because of human error, e.g. developers not copying all the correct files or not being aware which files get overwritten.